bentrain/pollen/README.md

 ```
 it is now ready to use

-this is how we connect it's to another node
+this is how we connect it's node to another node

 ```javascript
 Pollen.exchange.connect(myObj,'myNode',myOtherObj,'myOtherNode');